 Sarah Kendzior is a journalist with a Ph.D. in anthropology who lectures on politics, the economy, and the media.
 Since 2006, she has regularly given talks and keynotes at universities and policy forums around the world.
 She is the author of the best-selling book The View From Flyover Country, which was re-released in 2018 after originally being published as an eBook in 2015 and becoming a bestseller the following year, and her new book Hiding in Plain Sight.
 In 2017, Sarah gave dozens of talks in eight countries, mostly focusing on encroaching autocracy and what to expect in the Trump era.

-Sarah has 348,000 followers on Twitter and is regularly interviewed by the media both in the US and abroad.
+Sarah has over 350,000 followers on Twitter and is regularly interviewed by the media both in the US and abroad.
 In summer 2018, she launched the Gaslit Nation podcast with Andrea Chalupa.
 She is a recurring guest on the MSNBC show AM Joy, where she discusses corruption in the Trump administration as well as the Russian interference scandal.
 Sarah has a very large and diverse audience and has been an invited speaker at policy forums, grassroots activist groups, universities, film festivals, and think tanks.

 Hiding in Plain SightThe Invention of Donald Trump and the Erosion of America